heptarch/heptarch.github.io/drafts/rbl2.md

 that were true.
-But many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are part of a job description.
+But many of the factors that made Bell a success---focus, mission, creative and intellectual latitude---don't mean much unless they are built into a job description.
-Put differently, you can patch a bug or smash out a feature request piecemeal, but no one is going to invent the transistor in their free time.
-The required quanta of effort and attention are too large.
+Put differently, no one is going to invent the transistor in their free time; the required quanta of effort and attention are too large.

 I think the only realistic option is to pay people to think about these problems full time.